zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert Picture Here]

 It's easy to show that, for linear, isotropic media, the field vectors oscillate in the plane of the wave.
-Maxwell's equations (c.f.
+Maxwell equations (c.f.
 Equation 5.1) tell us that, in the absence of sources,

 $$ \tag{6.15}
 	\nabla \cdot \bm{B}(\bm{r}) = 0, \quad